jonsamwell/flutter_gherkin/README.md

 Granted the example is a little contrived but is serves to illustrate the process.

 This library has a couple of built in step definitions for convenience.
 The first step uses the built in step, however the second step `When I tap the "increment" button 10 times` is a custom step and has to be implemented.
-To implement a step we have to create a simple class.
+To implement a step we have to create a simple step definition class.

 ```dart
 import 'package:flutter_driver/flutter_driver.dart';